 Along with white, gray is one of those colors that is somewhat tricky.
 It can be a challenge to find the perfect gray you are looking for.
 Whether it be a light subtle gray or a dark moody one, there are so many different shades.
 Gray has so many undertones and can be quite versatile.
 Gray also creates such a clean, crisp look against white trim.
-It is pretty much the perfect option if you’re wanting to keep things neutral.
+It is pretty much the perfect option if you want to keep things neutral.

 So how do you choose the perfect gray?

 The best way to choose the gray that is perfect for you is to first get inspiration from pictures.
 Pinterest and Instagram are two great sources.
-Keep in mind that pictures may look a little differently than in person.
+Keep in mind that pictures may look a little different than in person.
 Filters and lighting can always change the way a picture looks.
-It is important to then come up with several colors you like then go to your local paint store.
+It is important to come up with several colors you like then go to your local paint store.

 Find the particular grays you have chosen and bring home your samples.
 After you bring them home, it is important to look at them in the lighting of each room to where they will be going.
-At this point you will get a better feel of which gray works best for you.
+At this point, you will get a better feel of which gray works best for you.